Götakanal from Gothenburg to Stockholm by boat

 Arrival in Stockholm

 The other passengers we had got to know each other better in the four days, and the farewell on the wharf of Gamla Stan in Stockholm was difficult.
-Most of all, we had come to appreciate the care of the Juno's crew, who made the voyage a pleasure and took great care of our well-being.
-One thing had become clear to us during our river journey: a journey on the Göta Canal is not a journey to destinations, but a journey where the way is the goal - crossing Sweden by water between Gothenburg and Stockholm.
+But we especially appreciated the care we received from the Juno's crew, who made the journey a pleasure and went to extraordinary lengths to ensure our well-being.

-Book your hotel in Stockholm for your post-cruise stay here*
+Book your hotel in Stockholm for your post-cruise stay here* (Advertisement)

 If you want to stay overnight near the Göta Canal boat landing stage in Stockholm after the cruise, then use the brown marker on the map as a guide.
 The ships dock there in Stockholm.